Ada-Developers-Academy/ada-precourse-v2/intro-to-python/variables-and-io.md

 ## Summary

 Variables and IO are useful for a wide variety of things and are the basic building blocks of almost all programs.
 We've seen a few different ways to use variables that will help us write readable and maintainable code going forward.
-We use variables to store things and use input and output to interact with the world outside of our programs.
+We use variables to store values and use input and output to interact with the world outside of our programs.